-Death isn’t an easy subject to talk about, but I feel led to share this today.
-Someone needs it –
+Death isn’t an easy subject to talk about, but I feel led to share this today –

 It gives me much comfort to refresh my memory on how God deals with our transition from earth to the after-life.
 He’s so involved in the details of when we go, how we go.
 No matter how we or our loved ones pass on God’s put alot of thought and planning into this part of our existence, down to minute details.
 From what I understand angels take our ‘saved’ one immediately into the presence of Jesus.
 Jesus even said to the thief on the cross next to him that He would see him in paradise that very afternoon.
 I can’t tell you what that means to me as a mother, to know Marc had angels there immediately with him during his transition.

 Author Paul Benware says, ‘ In death there is no a cessation of existence but a severance of the natural relations of life.
 The believer has the guarantee that nothing, even death, shall ever separate them from the Lord Jesus.
 Believers are not abandoned even for a moment at the time of physical death.
 Jesus said he would never leave his people, and He will not do so.”….
 ‘Jesus has been victorious over death, and in the future He will destroy it.’